wri/cities-thermal-comfort-modeling/README.md

 ### Configuration for a city
    #### In your city folder:
-   1. Modify the .config_umep_city_processing.csv file to specify which method to run and whether you want it run on all tiles or a range of tiles.
-      1. There are 2 available methods (umep_solweig and download_only), but the majority of the time choose "umep_solweig".
-This option will first generate intermediate files needed for solweig before running the solweig plugin itself.
-         * Methods:
-           * download_only - retrieves base TIF data from the CIF system without other processing.
-           * umep_solweig - this option runs cif-download (where needed), intermediate files, and umep_solweig
-   1. Modify the four sections of the .config_method_parameters.yml file to specify:
+   1. Modify the five sections of the .config_method_parameters.yml file to specify:
-      1. methods attributes (the file already contains default values which you may want to leave unaltered)
-         * **IMPORTANT** The default values for the leaf start and leaf end dates are configurable for both the northern and southern hemispheres.
-The code determines which hemispheric values to use based on the center latitude of the AOI.
-Equitorial AOIs are assign start/end dates as 0/365.
+      1. description of the scenario
+         * The short tile is used to name the target folder
+      1. Area-of-Interest parameters:
+         1. the utc offset in hours
+         1. the bounding coordinates of the area of interest
+         1. tile-side-length in meters or None depending on whether you want the area sub-tiled
+         1. tile-buffer length in meters or None depending on whether you want the constructed tiles to be buffered
+           * Note: the buffered area will be automatically clipped from the resultant MRT files
       1. the name(s) for meteorological file(s) to be processed by the solweig method.
          * Enter "<download_era5>" if you instead or also want the system to automatically download ERA5 data into a file named "met_era5_hottest_days.txt"
          *  **TIP**: On the next run, you can enter the file name met_era5_hottest_days.txt to avoid the download from ERA5 since the file is already on the system
       1. the names of source files stored in the primary_data\raster_files tile folders.
          1. If you want the system to automatically retrieve a tiff base file, instead specify None for the specific files.
            * **Note**: the system assumes that all source tiff files in all tiles have the same name.
          1. You can also specify a combination of None for some files and the name of the custom file if you want to provide some customer files and also have the system automatically retrieve others from CIF.
-      1. Area-of-Interest parameters:
-         1. the utc offset in hours
-         1. the bounding coordinates of the area of interest
-         1. tile-side-length in meters or None depending on whether you want the area sub-tiled
-         1. tile-buffer length in meters or None depending on whether you want the constructed tiles to be buffered
+      1. methods attributes (the file already contains default values which you may want to leave unaltered)
+         * **IMPORTANT** The default values for the leaf start and leaf end dates are configurable for both the northern and southern hemispheres.
+The code determines which hemispheric values to use based on the center latitude of the AOI.
+Equitorial AOIs are assign start/end dates as 0/365.

 ### Running the system
    1. Open a Windows command prompt